Goldman evaluating role in China's Megvii IPO after U.S. blacklist

 Silver Lake, Tiger Global and Qualcomm all declined to comment.
 Fidelity didn't immediately return a call seeking a comment.

-"There will be a judgment call as to whether any US investor would want to be associated with such businesses," said Rocky Lee, managing partner of the Silicon Valley office of law firm King & Wood Mallesons.
-"I believe you will see some 'quiet' exiting by US funds and possibly LPs, at least those U.S. investors who feel strongly that owning companies engaging in these activities are either immoral or politically incorrect."
+"There will be a judgment call as to whether any U.S. investor would want to be associated with such businesses," said Rocky Lee, managing partner of the Silicon Valley office of law firm King & Wood Mallesons.

+"I believe you will see some 'quiet' exiting by U.S. funds and possibly LPs, at least those U.S. investors who feel strongly that owning companies engaging in these activities are either immoral or politically incorrect."

-(Reporting by Joshua Franklin and Julie Zhu; Writing by Martin Howell; Editing by Sandra Maler, Tom Brown and Jane Wardell)
+(Reporting by Joshua Franklin and Julie Zhu; Writing by Martin Howell; Editing by Sandra Maler, Jane Wardell and Edwina Gibbs)

 By Joshua Franklin and Julie Zhu